CrispNCrispy/Blockchain_Project/README.md

 - Run the registerUser.js file to obtain user 1 wallet credentials (certificate and private key).
 Terminal Command: node registerUser.js
 - Run the first transaction application.
 Terminal Command (Run from the Patient Directory): node Transactions/RegisterPatient.js Chris 12345 Pinto 1997-12-06 cpinto4u@gmail.com 9986981226 8762626326 Kadri,\ Mangalore A+ (note: on terminal "\ " would indicate a space in the text fields passed to the application)

+## Benchmarking: Hyperledger Caliper
+Check out the report.html in the caliper-benchmarking folder for the most recent benchmarks.

+#### Structure of Caliper
+There are three components, the network, the benchmark configs and the chaincode.
+- Network: There are three main directories that constitutes the network.
+First, the network directory (for example, fabric v1.4.2) which contains the main network config files which holds all the information about the topology - peers, orderes, chaincodes and certificate authorities.
+The second is the directory containing the crypto material and channel artefacts (for example, config_solo).
+The third is the directoy containing the docker compose files to be run.
+- Benchmark Configuration: There are two main componenets that constitutes the benchmark configuration section, the main config file and the javascript files for each transaction workload definitions.
+The config file contains all the information pertaining to the different transactions to be benchmarked and the processes to be observed during the benchmarking.
+It will also contain the paths to the javascript files for the individual transactions (workload files).
+The workload files are used for defining how the transactions are to be submitted through the config files.
+- Chaincode: The chaincode can directly be copied to the caliper-benchmarks/src/fabric/scenario.
+The location to the chaincode has to be put the main network configuration file under the chaincodes section along with the name and version number.
+Ensure that the chaincode has an 'init' function.
+If there isn't, create an init funcion with an empty return.